7 Types of Electrical Conduit

 Flexible Metal Conduit (FMC and LFMC)

 Flexible metal conduit (FMC) is also called "Greenfield," after the name of its inventor.
 It has a spiral construction that makes it flexible so it can snake through walls and other structures.
 Standard FMC is used in dry indoor locations, often for short runs between a wall box and a motor or fixed appliance, such as a garbage disposer.

 Liquid-tight flexible metal conduit (LFMC) is a special type of flexible metal conduit that has a plastic coating and is used with sealed fittings to make it watertight.
 It is commonly used with outdoor equipment, such as air conditioner units.

 Rigid PVC Conduit

-Rigid polyvinyl chloride (PVC) is similar to plastic plumbing pipe and installs with plastic fittings that are glued in place.
+Rigid polyvinyl chloride (PVC) is similar to plastic plumbing pipe and is installed with plastic fittings that are glued in place.
 It can be bent after being heated in a portable heater box.
-Because the conduit tubing and fittings are glued together, the conduit assemblies can be watertight, and PVC is suitable for direct burial in the ground in many applications.
+Because the conduit tubing and fittings are glued together, the conduit assemblies can be watertight, making PVC suitable for direct burial in the ground for many applications.
 It is also allowed in corrosive environments.